sathyaa22/DISTANCE-BETWEEN-TWO-POINTS/README.md

 To write a python program to find the distance two 2 points
 ## ALGORITHM:
 ### Step 1:
+import math to use the builtin fuctions for calculations
 ### Step 2:
+Get the list as a input from the user or enter the elements directly
 ### Step 3:
 Substitute the values in the distance formula  ![formula](/formula.JPG)
 ### Step 4:
+Print the distance with two decimal points
 ### Step 5:
+End the program
 ### PROGRAM:

 Distance between two points